IMQS/auth/readme.md

 	bin\imqsauth -c example-local.conf permgroupadd root admin
 	bin\imqsauth -c example-local.conf permgroupadd root enabled

-To create a regular user,
+To create a regular user, you would do the same thing, except leave out the `permgroupadd root admin` step.

+To run the server:

+	bin\imqsauth -c example-local.conf run

 ## Updating the git dependencies
 All git-based dependencies use the regular git sub-module mechanism, so for example